tjvantoll/articles/hackster/kid-tracker/article.md

 ### Handling button presses

-One of the main features I wanted my tracker to have was the ability for kids to press a button, and have that button send an SMS message to a parent with their current location.
+I wanted my tracker to have a button that kids can press, and have that button send an SMS message to a parent with the tracker’s current location.
 This is a feature of most commercial kid trackers, so I’m confident this is something other parents would want as well.

 There are a lot of ways you could handle a button press in an IoT app, but the Swan includes a user button (`USER_BTN`), for handling this exact sort of scenario.